-First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 3952 C1 Total first-time, first-year (freshman) women who applied 6776 Applied= 10,728 C1 Total first-time, first-year (freshman) men who were admitted 719 C1 Total first-time, first-year (freshman) women who were admitted 1326 Admitted= 2,045 C1 Total full-time, first-time, first-year (freshman) men who enrolled 633 C1 Total part-time, first-time, first-year (freshman) men who enrolled 8 Enrolled= 641 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1114 C1 Total part-time, first-time, first-year (freshman) women who enrolled 18 Enrolled= 1,132
+Admitted applicants show uld include wait-li sted s C1 Total first-time, first-year (freshman) men who applied 4024 İ C1 Total first-time, first-year (freshman) women who applied 6884 ĺ Applied=10908 C1 Total first-time, first-year (freshman) men who were admitted 2221 ĺ C1 Total first-time, first-year (freshman) women who were admitted 4132 ĺ Admitted= 6353 C1 Total full-time, first-time, first-year (freshman) men who enrolled 762 ĺ C1 Total part-time, first-time, first-year (freshman) men who enrolled 16 ĺ Enrolled= 778 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1328 ĺ C1 Total part-time, first-time, first-year (freshman) women who enrolled 25 ĺ Enrolled= 1353

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+Yes NO C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2011 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked? • C2 If yes, do you release that information to students?

-- C2 If yes, do you release that information to students? - Do you release that information to school counselors?
+- Do you release that information to school counselors?